 Next: Continued treatment

 Once the physical effects of cocaine addiction subside, our counseling staff helps you get to the root of the problem.
-Through group and individual therapy, we focus on helping you deal with the issues that caused the addiction.
+Cocaine addiction treatment includes group and individual therapy, which focus on helping you deal with the issues that caused the addiction.
 You can free yourself from the thinking habits and impulses that lead to the addiction and live a happy, fulfilled, drug-free life.